KnobGen: Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models: Method

 \subsection{Dual Pathway}

-Our model introduces a dual-pathway framework that harmonizes high-level semantic abstraction with precise, low-level control over visual details, Figure~\ref{fig:hedFusion:framework}.
+Figure~\ref{fig:hedFusion:framework} demonstrates our model, a dual-pathway framework that harmonizes high-level semantic abstraction with precise, low-level control over visual details.
 The integration of the \textbf{CGC} module and \textbf{FGC} module enables KnobGen to adaptively inject high-level semantics and low-level features throughout the denoising process.
-This design ensures that the model can scale its output complexity based on user input, thus supporting a wide spectrum of sketch sophistication levels, from amateur to professional-grade sketches.
+This design ensures that the model can scale its output complexity based on user input, thus supporting a wide spectrum of sketch sophistication levels.